IsWaFF/devops/week3/readme.md

 I read smthig about LA.
 Install archcraft. its so slowww..

 ## 4 dec.
-hard day. read about bash. installed arch on [this rice](https://github.com/sansroot/hypr-dots/tree/lavender?tab=readme-ov-file).
+hard day. read about bash. installed arch on pc.[rice](https://github.com/sansroot/hypr-dots/tree/lavender?tab=readme-ov-file).
 It took me like 2 hours

+## 5 dec.
+writed some bash scripts but fogot to upload they here because fall asleap.